networkimprov/mnm/README.md

 _Mnm is Not Mail_

-mnm is a person-to-person message relay server, implementing an original protocol.
+mnm is a person-to-person message relay server, based on a new client/server protocol.
 See [the Rationale](Rationale.md).

 mnm provides: